harrellbm/Quartz-Garden/content/Bookletic.md

 - [x] Update readme
 - [x] Make a dedicated GitHub repository

-## Sig 0.2.1

-- [ ] Handle page size by gathering overall page dimensions from built in context object rather than hardcoded.
 ## Sig 0.3.0

+- [x] Ability to alternate page numbers left and right on facing pages making it possible to put page numbers on the outside or inside of the pages.
+- [x] Use the native page function to define paper type, and outside margins
+- [x] Make it possible to have no page number by only defining p-num-start for the page range and p-num-pattern as none (no need to define alt start)
+- [x] Update examples
+- [x] Update docstrings
+- [x] Update readme
+- [x] post to packages repo

+## Sig 0.4.0

+- [ ] Abstract out composing page to its own function
+- [ ] Make it possible to add none to page pattern to remove page number for even and odd pages
+- [ ] Tab page number (a number that has a shape under it)
+- [ ] Add marks for signature stitching holes or staple guides
 - [ ] Ability to define page style per even and odd pages.
-Basically a sub dictionary that you can define setting for, all, even and odd pages for the layout
+Basically a sub dictionary that you can define setting for: all, even and odd pages for the layout
-	- [ ] Adjust horizontal is the most important to put page numbers on outside or inside edge of pages
+	- [ ] Allow alternating page number patterns Adjust horizontal is the most important to put page numbers on outside or inside edge of pages
-	- [ ] Document change
 	- [ ] Add page number layout setting for setting custom font for page number
 	- [ ] Add defaults for all different settings so that you only have to define the settings you want to change
-	- [ ] Make it possible to have no page number by only defining with style with none and range with start page (no need to define alt start)
 - [ ]  Write manual (use AI) and tidy typst package
 - [ ] Make post in showcase in discord
-- [ ] Remove hardcoding of page size.
-Maybe use query to get the document size?
-- [ ] Abstract out composing page to its own function
-- [ ] Update examples
-- [ ] Update docstrings
-- [ ] Update readme

-## Sig 0.4.0

-- [ ] Make it possible to add none to page pattern to remove page number for even and odd pages
-- [ ] Tab page number (a number that has a shape under it)
-- [ ] Add marks for signature stitching holes or stable guides

 ## Booklet function
-wrapper of sig function that adds convince features like auto break into pages.
+wrapper of sig function that adds convenience features like auto break into pages.
 But only handles a single signature

 - [ ] More robust convenience boarder settings
 - [ ] auto breaks content into pages